x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/public-folders-calendar.md

      Add-PublicFolderClientPermission -Identity "\\" -AccessRights Owner -User User1
      ```

-   - If you want the user to be able to create a public folder under the existing public folder named Marketing, then run the following command:
+   - If you want the user to be able to create a public folder under the existing public folder, such as a folder named Marketing, then run the following command:

      ```PowerShell
       Add-PublicFolderClientPermission -Identity "\\Marketing" -AccessRights Editor -User User1